anish0071/Project-A/README.md

 - Depend on daily earnings
 - Operate in time-sensitive environments
-- Work in dynamic, real-world conditions
+- Work in dynamic real-world conditions
 - Experience immediate income loss during disruptions

 > “No delivery = no income”